Synerty/peek-mobile-theme/docs/plugin_screens/inbox/inbox.rst

         /* Contains the Inbox screen looks classes */ ...

-            container-fluid{
-            /* Contains the container looks attributes unique to the Inbox */ ...

-            }
-            .row{
-            /* Contains the row looks attributes unique to the Inbox */ ...

-            }
             .nav-tabs{
             /* Contains the navigation tabs looks attributes unique to Inbox */ ...